 Any quantum program of a natively supported type can be encapsulated within a qbraid.programs.QbraidProgram object.
 This encapsulation provides a unified framework for circuit manipulation—such as removing idle qubits and reversing qubit order—and for extracting valuable metadata, including the number of qubits, circuit depth, and the unitary representation.

-As an example, we’ll start with a simple qiskit circuit that creates the bell state, load the quantum circuit object into the qBraid representation, verify the circuit depth number of qubits, calculate the circuit’s unitary representation, then reverse the qubit order.
+As an example, we’ll start with a simple qiskit circuit that creates the bell state, load the quantum circuit object into the qBraid representation, verify the circuit depth number of qubits, calculate the circuit’s unitary representation, and draw the circuit.

 Some wrapped program types support additional methods that can help resolve compatibility issues, such as differences in qubit indexing rules across frontends.
 For instance, the remove_idle_qubits() method allows you to remap qubit indices without having to reconstruct the circuit: